On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-Note that $\partial_{\bar{z}}f_i=\nu_i$ in the sense of distributions.
-If $\nu_i$ converges $*$-weakly to $0$, then, by continuity, the integrability of $f$ and an application of Weyl's lemma we have $f=0$ which is a contradiction, so $\nu_i$ cannot converge $*$-weakly to $0$.
+Note that we have $\partial_{\bar{z}}f_i=\nu_i$ in the sense of distributions.
+If $\nu_i$ converges $*$-weakly to $0$, then, by continuity, the integrability of $f$, and an application of Weyl's lemma we get $f=0$, which is a contradiction, so $\nu_i$ cannot converge $*$-weakly to $0$.